ihh/bracery/README.md

 ## Plain text symbol definitions

+Like Tracery, Bracery allows you to specify symbol definitions in JSON.
-Bracery also offers an (optional) plaintext format for symbol definitions, which lets you avoid typing so much punctuation.
+However, for convenience, Bracery also offers an (optional) plaintext format for symbol definitions, which lets you avoid typing so much distracting punctuation.

 In this format, a symbol definition block begins with a greater-than symbol `>`, followed by the name of the symbol, then the end of the line.
 Each subsequent line represents an alternate definition for that symbol, followed by a blank line indicating the end of the block.
 For example: